ethereumclassic/ethereumclassic.github.io/content/knowledge/foundation/index.en.md

 ![Decentralization, Sound Money and Proof of Work uphold Code is Law](../../../src/images/foundation.png)

-As an idea, ETC's Foundation is immune from many forms of attack; it is rhobust and can stand the test of time.
-Comapred to other projects that are guided by corruptible centralized institutions, The Ethereum Classic Foundation is itself a set of principles designed to maximise the longevity of the project.
+As an idea, ETC's Foundation is immune from many forms of attack; it is robust and can stand the test of time.
+Compared to other projects that are guided by corruptible centralized institutions, The Ethereum Classic Foundation is itself a set of principles designed to maximize the longevity of the project and prevent it from being captured.

-There is no top-down control over Ethereum Classic, and this antifragility is acheived by participants maintaining and refining a doctrine of decentralization that can be easily articulated, understood, and perpetuated over time.
+There is no top-down control over Ethereum Classic, which leads to an [antifragility](https://en.wikipedia.org/wiki/Antifragility), and is achieved by participants maintaining and refining a doctrine of decentralization that can be easily articulated, understood, and perpetuated over time.

-For Ethereum Classic, it's Foundation is it's strongest and most important element.
-ETC exists in recognition of the fact that all of a blockchain's utilty and value is ultimately downstream of principles, which through the continuous persuit of decentralization maximalism, can prevent outside forces from capturing a chain and overruling _Code is Law_.
+For Ethereum Classic, its Foundation is its strongest and most important element.
+ETC exists in recognition of the fact that all of a blockchain's utility and value is ultimately downstream of principles, which through the continuous pursuit of _decentralization maximalism_, can prevent outside forces from compromising a chain and overruling _Code is Law_.